SWATHY-M/Trainity-Projects/README.md

-Hi, This repo contains the project files which is based on a Virtual Internship from Trainity for 8 weeks It covers concepts like EDA, Predictive Analytics, Feature Engineering, Data Engineering and Visualisation, Modelling and Evaluation.
+Hi, This repo contains the project solution files which is based on a Virtual Internship from Trainity for 8 weeks.
+It covers concepts like EDA, Predictive Analytics, Feature Engineering, Data Engineering and Visualisation, Modelling and Evaluation.

 Tech Stack : MySQL, Python, Tableau, Power BI and MS-Excel